 Lewiston's age distribution is a final area of opportunity and challenge.
 Unlike Maine, Lewiston has a younger population, more reflective of the country as a whole.
-The City's young adult cohort likely represents both growing population diversity and the expanded two and four year college opportunities created in the region over the last several decades .
-Each of the universities and colleges in Lewiston provides an excellent education to a variety of students from a multitude of socioeconomic and primary education backgrounds.
+The City's young adult cohort likely represents both growing population diversity and the expanded two and four year college opportunities created in the region over the last several decades.
+Each of the universities and colleges in Lewiston provides an excellent education to a variety of students from a multitude of socioeconomic and primary, education backgrounds.
 These institutions can be sources of fresh ideas, youthful energy, entrepreneurs, and potential new residents.
 The young of Generation Y, those born between the early 1980s and the early 2000s, are at the forefront of the "Creative Economy" Lewiston is seeking to expand.
 The Creative Economy encompasses a range of activities centered on the generation or use of knowledge, information, and ideas.
 This economy extends beyond the performing arts to include the media and publishing industry, design and architecture, information services, entertainment, and others, all of which require creative or entrepreneurial skills which are in growing demand.
 Lewiston will be challenged to attract those in Generation Y and to keep them here after graduation.

 At the same time, Lewiston's significant over 40 population will continue to age.
-Over the next several decades, this cohort will require more
+Over the next several decades, this cohort will require more senior-focused services, infrastructure, and housing types than the City currently provides.

-SOURCE: 2012 AMERICAN COMMUNITY SURVEY SOURCE: 2012 AMERICAN COMMUNITY SURVEY
+SOURCE: AMERICAN COMMUNITY SURVEY

+Insight: